fransan33/TTC_Delay_Project/README.md

   WHAT GOOD LOOKS LIKE:
   "A mid-size retail business was seeing inconsistent revenue across its regional stores but couldn't identify the root cause.
-This project explored 18 months of transaction data across five regions to determine whether underperformance was driven by sales volume, pricing, or return rates.
+This project explored over 10 years of delay data across the TTC Subway to determine whether underperformance was driven by sales volume, pricing, or return rates.
 The analysis revealed that one region's gap was almost entirely explained by an unusually high return rate on a single product category -